Parsing

 number = int(input_value)

 int() reads the string and returns the integer it represents.
-If the string cannot be interpreted as a number — for example if it’s "abc" — the program will crash.
+If the string cannot be interpreted as a number — for example "abc" — the program will crash.

 let inputValue = prompt();